 With a bump-up CD, you can request a rate increase for the remainder of the term.
 The disadvantage is that bump-up CDs often pay lower initial rates than traditional CDs.

-Step-up CDs are like bump-up CDs, but the bank will automatically increase the rate at certain times.
+Step-up CDs are like bump-up CDs, but the bank automatically increases the rate at certain times.
 So you don’t have to do anything.
 The disadvantage is that you usually start with a lower rate.
 So you might not make more money than if you had put your money in a traditional CD with a higher rate.

 Add-on CDs let you make multiple deposits during the term.
 The number of deposits you can make varies depending on the institution.